-It seems to me that at a fundamental level, stories are meant to capture some kind of change in time.
-“At the Mountains of Madness” is only half a story for the same reason Borges’ “The Immortal” is.
-Indeed, both recount the discovery of an ancient abandoned city, something that is so old it is expressly intended to exist outside time.
-The authors do not give us change but something to digest.
-In Lovecraft’s case, an emotion.
+It seems to me that a story, as a subset of fiction generally, captures a change in time.
+At the border are books like Lord Dunsany’s “The Gods of Pegana” or Lovecraft’s “At the Mountains of Madness,” both horror, where the events that transpire are really more about capturing a mood.
+They are half-stories for the same reason Borges’ “The Immortal” is.
+Indeed, both “At the Mountains of Madness” and “The Immortal” recount the discovery of an ancient abandoned city, something that is so old it expressly exists outside time, which precludes change.
+The authors instead paint a portrait.
+In Lovecraft’s case, fear of the unknown.
 In Borges’, a philosophical question.

-What makes it brilliant is how the camera’s subject — the thing to be preserved — is outside the frame of the image, and all the subjects are turned away from us, as well as from each other.
+What makes it brilliant, though, is how the camera’s subject — the thing to be preserved — is outside the frame of the image, and all the subjects are turned away from us, as well as from each other.
 As with “Invisible Cities,” we are not given a story so much as something to ponder.

 But comic art isn’t alone in its desire to tell a story.
 Pulp art (which includes things like book covers and editorial illustrations) is meant to function in the same way, and I realized that’s probably why both of those forms are so popular and why I like them so much.